kathrynR/Lab8/README.md

   The GamePanel class contains the paintComponent.
   Realized that the blocks need to be a part of the solid object class.
 So I need to go back and edit that.

-  FIXME: Make Blocks part of the SolidObject class
+  (As of 04/06/18: This has been Fixed)FIXME: Make Blocks part of the SolidObject class

   TODO: Player/Block Collision
   TODO: Player/Item Collision
   TODO: Player/Side of Panel Collision
   TODO: If all items are gone, end the game, and display "You Won"

+  04/05/18
+  I added in the Block class.
+There is an array for the Block items, and an array for the block item images.
+These are all instantiated in game.